 Since then, California has led the nation in concern for the environment and controlling vehicle emissions.
 The California Department of Motor Vehicles requires the owners of most cars to adhere to strict emissions regulations in order to register them.

-At 76 STAR Smog Test Only we will be honest with you upfront.
+At Star Smog Check we will be honest with you upfront.
 Here are something’s that you can do to help prevent future smog test failures.

 - 1.Regular Maintenance-The most important thing you can do to help your vehicle pass smog and save fuel is to perform regular maintenance.
 This includes tune-ups, air cleaners, pcv valves,oil changes, fuel filters, oxygen sensors, etc. Check your vehicle owner's manual for proper maintenance intervals.

 - 2. Warm up your car – This is probably one of the most important and easy things you can do before a smog check.
 Drive your vehicle for at least 5 minutes prior to arriving at the smog station.
 This will help ensure your vehicle is running at its proper operating temperature.

 - 3. Change Dirty Oil - If your oil change is past due, go ahead and do it before the smog check.
 The PCV (positive crank case ventilation) system of your vehicle is designed to allow your engine to breath fumes located in oil compartments.
 Dirty oil may raise your vehicle's emissions.